• Privacy and Disclosure Policy

 Jesus affirmed women’s thirst for truth and encouraged their role as disciples.

-Our roles as wives, mothers, and homemakers does not exclude our role as students of the Word.
-I love being a wife and mother (most days).
-I love taking care of our home, providing meals (okay, I don’t really love cooking, but I do enjoy choosing healthy foods for our family!), and I like decorating our space to make it cozy and inviting.
+Our roles as wives, mothers, and homemakers do not exclude our role as students of the Word.
+I love being a wife and mother.
+I love taking care of our home, providing meals (okay, I don’t really love cooking, but I do enjoy choosing healthy foods for our family), and decorating our space to make it cozy and inviting.

 I also enjoyed many years of teaching and working outside the home.
 But I have really loved the opportunity to sit at Jesus’ feet as a student, to listen to His Word being preached, to study the Word for myself, to search out its meaning, and to seek to apply it in my life.